-Sound financial management will remain crucial across all our operations, particularly in a period of rent reductions.
+Sound financial management is vital across all our operations, particularly in a period of rent reductions.
 We will increase the investment of our own resources into the delivery of new homes to achieve our key objectives, but will continue to maintain our viability.
 The plan will ensure that required surpluses, and key financial ratios are achieved.

-We will also meet any revised regulatory requirements set by the Homes and Communities agency, and periodically review our compliance with the latest NHF Code of Governance.
+We will also meet any revised regulatory requirements set by the English Social Housing Regulator, and periodically review our compliance with the adopted NHF Code of Governance.